LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Conclusion

 \section{Conclusion}

-In this work, we have presented an architecture-level study of fault-tolerant logical magic-state preparation in GKP-encoded photonic quantum computing architectures.
-By combining a repeat-until-success (RUS) logical $T$-gate injection protocol with an abstracted outer surface-code layer, we systematically quantified the interplay between finite squeezing, photon-loss-induced erasure, and code distance.
-Our approach enables the efficient exploration of a broad design space that would be prohibitively expensive to access using full continuous-variable wavefunction simulations or decoder-level surface-code modeling.
+An architecture-level study of fault-tolerant logical magic-state preparation in GKP-encoded photonic quantum computing architectures has been presented.
+A repeat-until-success (RUS) logical $T$-gate injection protocol is combined with an abstracted outer surface-code layer to quantify how finite squeezing, photon-loss-induced erasure, and code distance jointly shape operational performance.
+This framework enables efficient exploration of a broad design space that would otherwise be prohibitively expensive to access using full continuous-variable wavefunction simulations or decoder-level surface-code modeling.